gboeing/ppd430/syllabus/readme.md

 Coursework will be based on free open-source software.

-Copyrighted course reading materials are available via Blackboard for enrolled students to download.
+Copyrighted course reading materials are available via Brightspace for enrolled students to download.
 The course lectures assume that you have read the assigned readings prior to the class session and are now reasonably fluent in their contents and ready to discuss/debate them in class.
 Lectures are supplemental to the assigned reading and are of little value if you haven't taken the time to prepare in advance.
-So, before class, make sure you have completed the reading, taken thorough notes, and prepared any questions you may have about the material.
+So, before class, make sure you have completed the assigned reading, taken thorough notes, and prepared any questions you may have about the material.

 # Assignments and Evaluation

 The following sections outline the work you agree to do by enrolling in this course.
 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
 Therefore, you should expect an average of 8 hours of out-of-class work each week: please budget your time accordingly.
 The balance will vary from week to week, but will comprise a mix of individual reading, individual writing, and group data/code assignments.
 See the schedule below for assignment due dates and see the "assignments" folder for instructions.
 Active participation is expected (and graded) in the classroom.

+Group exercises leverage your diversity of skills and life experiences.
+We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination, delegation, accountability, and conflict resolution are challenging but necessary professional skills.
+Organize, collaborate, and communicate proactively with one another.
+There will be a formal group peer review at the end of the semester to help determine the participation grade you earned.
+See also: [Coping with Hitchhikers and Couch Potatoes on Teams](https://www.cs.cornell.edu/courses/cs3110/2018fa/teams/hitchhikers.html).

+## Grades

 Final grades will be weighted as follows: